Project to Advance Science Education

 The Doctor of Philosophy (Ph.D.) degree in curriculum and instruction is designed for those interested in careers as professors in higher education settings and/or service as a science educator researcher.
 Highly qualified individuals interested in full-time study are encouraged to apply for one of our assistantship packages that include full tuition waiver and monthly stipend.
 While full-time study in PASE is the recommended plan for those who plan to become professors of science education, we welcome working professionals.

 Those earning graduate degrees in science education will:

 - Become more informed about the issues and methods of science instruction

-- Write articles to influence the teaching and learning of science.
+- Engage in research and write articles to influence the teaching and learning of science

-- Write science curricula that can transform science learning.
+- Write science curricula to support science understanding

-For more information about PASE or about graduate study in science education, please contact:
+For more information about the M.Ed. or Ph.D. with a focus in science education, please contact: